 The power is out.
 How many hours does your tank have?
-UPS vs. DC backup!
+UPS vs. DC battery backup!

 A battery back-up can be used to keep your pumps and/or powerheads running inside your aquarium during a power outage.
 This ensures the water stays oxygenated keeping your fish and other water breathing animals alive through the power failure.